 Recently I've been playing with Home Assistant to automate various things throughout my house, and I definitely got carried away.
 Here's a quick summary of some of my favourite automations throughout the house.

-Every morning, if I’m in the house, Home Assistant will send a message to my phone, and use Google Home’s broadcast feature to tell me a summary for the day, including the weather outside, the temperature inside the house, and how long it will take me to get to work, so I know if I have to leave early or not.
-I’m planning on adding more information to this summary, including daily events.
+Every morning, if I'm in the house, Home Assistant will send a message to my phone, and use the Google Home's broadcast feature to tell me a summary for the day.
+This includes the weather outside, the temperature inside the house, and how long it will take me to get to work, so I know if I have to leave early or not.
+Other times, depending on the day, it'll inform me of events and remind me to do things like putting the bin out when it is about to be collected.
+I'm planning on adding more information to this summary as time goes on.

-I purchased a Xiaomi Magic Cube for £8 and it’s brilliant.
-The cube features gestures which can trigger actions, here’s a couple that I have set up so far:
+I purchased a Xiaomi Magic Cube for £8 and it's ridiculous and brilliant.
+The cube features gestures which can trigger actions, here's a couple that I have set up so far:

 When I say to the Google Home "Good night" (or similar), it will trigger an automation that turns everything in the house off, except for the bedroom.
 This is great when going to bed for the night, as it turns off all the downstairs lights, pauses any media that is playing and then turns off the TV and speakers.
 It can then turn on the hallway lights so I can see when going up the stairs.

 I'm always forgetting to put the bins out to be collected, until I set up this automation.
 Home Assistant scrapes the local council website and gets the next bin collection day, and the bin to be collected.
 It will then trigger a notification on the evening before the collection, reminding me to put the bins out.